msayson/pyvisionfilters/README.md

 # Requires n to be an odd integer
 boxfilter(n)

-# Return a normalized 1D Gaussian filter
+# Return a 1D Gaussian filter
 # Fix length of filter array to (6 * sigma) rounded up to the next odd integer
 gauss1d(sigma)